xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 )
 ```

-1. A changing data stream of the type `T` represented as [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata) of a [`PagedList`](https://developer.android.com/reference/android/arch/paging/PagedList).
+1. **pagedList:** A changing data stream of type `T` represented as a [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata) of a [`PagedList`](https://developer.android.com/reference/android/arch/paging/PagedList).
-1. A stream which contains the networking state changes.
+1. **networkState:** A stream that notifies network state changes, such as when a new page started loading (and hence you can show a spinner in the UI).
-1. A refresh function, to refresh all data.
+1. **refresh:** A refresh function, to refresh all data.
-1. A stream which contains the status of the refresh request.
+1. **refreshState:** A stream that notifies the status of the refresh request.
-1. A retry function executed if something failed.
+1. **retry:** A retry function to execute if something failed.

-The network state could be represented as:
+The network state is represented as:
 ```kotlin
 enum class Status {
   RUNNING,